dime-coin/core-docs/docs/examples/transaction-tutorial-simple-spending.md

 ## Simple Spending

 Dimecoin Core provides several RPCs which handle all the details of spending, including creating a [change output](../resources/glossary.md#change-output) and paying an appropriate [transaction fee](../resources/glossary.md#transaction-fee).
-Even advanced users should use these RPCs whenever possible to decrease the chance that [duffs](../resources/glossary.md#duffs) will be lost by mistake.
+Even advanced users should use these RPCs whenever possible to decrease the chance that dimecoins will be lost by mistake.

 ### 1. Get New Address